 Additionally, the USAO has jurisdiction under Title 18, United States Code, Section 1152 for all offenses committed by non Native Americans against Native Americans or property owned by Native Americans.

-Erin Aliano is the Victim\Witness Coordinator assigned to the three reservations.
-She is responsible for communicating with the victim to keep the victim informed of the progression of the criminal case.
+Jose Palacios is the Victim\Witness Coordinator assigned to the three reservations.
+He is responsible for communicating with the victim to keep the victim informed of the progression of the criminal case.
 This will include use of the Victim Notification System, email, phone, and/or personal visits.
 The coordinator serves as the liaison between the victim and the assigned AUSA regarding plea negotiations, court appearances, preparation of victim impact statements, and allocution at sentencing.
-Ms. Aliano also coordinates the logistics of the MDT meetings.
+Mr. Palacios also coordinates the logistics of the MDT meetings.

 Both the Tribal Liaison and the Victim\Witness Coordinator work to ensure trainings hosted by the United States Attorney’s Office include topics relevant to current issues in Indian Country, domestic abuse, sexual abuse including sexual abuse of children, violence against women, and victim issues.
 In addition to trainings the United States Attorney’s Office also ensures the Tribal Chairs, Tribal law enforcement chiefs, and tribal service providers are apprised of grant funding opportunities from the Department of Justice.